 African-American Hospitals and Health Care in Early Twentieth Century

-Indianapolis, Indiana, 1894-1917 by Norma B. Erickson (2016): Study – Master Thesis: African American nurses, doctors, and images of African American hospitals (Ward’s, Lincoln, and Sisters of Charity) in Indianapolis.
+Indianapolis, Indiana, 1894-1917 by Norma B. Erickson (2016): Study the Master Thesis on African American nurses, doctors, and images of African American hospitals, such as Ward’s, Lincoln, and Sisters of Charity, in Indianapolis.
+Furthermore, this research provides an in-depth look into the contributions and challenges faced by these medical professionals in the city.

 Hoosier State Chronicles